Debashis-Bhattacharjee/Getting-And-Cleaning-Data-Course-Project/README.md

 ## Input Data Sets
 The dataset includes the following files:

-- `features_info.txt': Shows information about the variables used on the feature vector.
+- `features_info.txt`: Shows information about the variables used on the feature vector.

 - `features.txt`: List of all features.